 It’s also a celebration of the passion, skill and talent that exists in brick making; whose invisible labour results in a product so visible it is rarely seen.” – Emma Smith

 Visitors to the exhibition are invited to add to the installation by creating their own brick in memory of people connected to the brick making industry, allowing it to build over time.
 On August 14th, the Museum will hold a Build a Brick workshop, inviting the public to meet Emma Smith and make a mini brick to represent a brickmaker from history, which will become part of the artwork.

 The installation is hung to create a circular chamber, marking the Quaker history of The Brickworks Museum site, and the Quaker practice of coming together in the round as a space of equality.

 Carolyne Haynes, Project Director at The Brickworks Museum, said:

 “Because it’s something we see everyday, we don’t think about our love affair with bricks and how deep they are in the British psyche.
 They really are an important part of our history.
 Brick making has a real human connection, I think that’s why it’s so fascinating.
 So many different people are part of the brick making process and each one has a story to tell.

 Emma’s artwork is about remembering the people behind each brick and honoring their role in an industry that is still essential to our lives today.
 When people visit the museum they’ll feel immersed in its history and the significance of the site.”

-Coralent opens at The Brickworks Museum from Wednesday 1st June and runs until the autumn 2022.
+Coralent is open at The Brickworks Museum until October 2022.